158945204-myseneca/CSP451-Azure-Project/Checkpoint2/README.md

 ### 1. What are the differences between `develop` branch and `main` branch?

 We can consider the 'main' branch as the production or release-ready branch.
-It contains stable production-ready code that is redy for deployment.
+It contains stable production-ready code that is ready for deployment.
 The 'develop' branch resembles a development area where individuals can work with one another to create ideas and address issues as a team before moving it towards the 'main' branch.

 In simple terms, the 'main' branch serves as the finished product whereas the 'develop' branch is where experimentation and adjustments occur before being brought forth to the 'main' branch.